List of That Time I Got Reincarnated as a Slime characters: Moderate Harlequin Alliance

 A member of the Moderate Harlequin Alliance, wearing a mask of anger.
 He is one of Clayman's allies, often working together with Tear, a fellow Jester.
 He was the one manipulating the original Orc Lord Geld into slaughtering the Ogre village, later also manipulating Phobio with Tear to resurrect the Calamity Charybdis.
 After Charybdis's defeat, Phobio later tried to get revenge on them during the battle between Rimuru and Clayman's forces, but he and Tear were too strong for him; however, they did not kill him as they weren't ordered to do so.
 Once he found out about Clayman's death, the team decide to go into hiding for a while.
+He and his allies eventually resurface and continue aiding Yuuki with his plans.